cody-scott/dagster-mssql-bcp/README.md

 ODBC is slow 🐢 bcp is fast! 🐰

-This is a customer dagster IO manager for loading data into SQL Server using the `bcp` utility.
+This is a custom dagster IO manager for loading data into SQL Server using the `bcp` utility.

 ## What you need to run it